tflores-doc/template-sfdc2msdyn-contact-aggregation/README.md

 Please review the terms of the license before downloading and using this template.
 In short, you are allowed to use the template for free with CloudHub or as a trial in Anypoint Studio.

 # Use Case
-As an admin I want to aggregate contacts from Salesforce and MS Dynamics instances and compare them to see which contacts can only be found in one of the two and which contacts are in both instances.
+As an admin, I want to aggregate contacts from Salesforce and MS Dynamics instances and compare them to see which contacts can only be found in one of the two and which contacts are in both instances.

 This template generates its result as a CSV report, which is sent by email.